 Unusual Options Activity Insight: VanEck Vectors Gold Miners ETF

-Shares of VanEck Vectors Gold Miners ETF (NYSE:GDX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $34.66.
+VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $33.6 following the option alert.

 - Sentiment: BULLISH